girisagar46/girisagar46.github.io/content/articles/integrating_disqus_comment_section_in_pelican.md

  ---

- If you're confused, see my configuration [here](https://github.com/girisagar46/girisagar46.github.io/blob/source/pelicanconf.py)
+ If you're confused, see how I configured Disqus comments in my blog from [here](https://github.com/girisagar46/girisagar46.github.io/blob/source/pelicanconf.py)